Cametendo/Cametendo/README.md

 # Personal stuff about me

 - I enjoy watching anime.
-My three favorites are: "Rascal does not Dream of Bunny Girl Senpai", "Date A Live" and "Assasination Classroom"
+My three favorites are: "Rascal does not Dream of Bunny Girl Senpai", "Assasination Classroom" and "Classroom of the Elite"
 - I enjoy reading many different kind of books, mangas and light novels.
 (I enjoy many different gernes)
 - I enjoy talking to / discussing with other people about many interesting things.
 - I enjoy listening aswell as making music using FL Studio.